“Drowning men, it is said, cling to wisps of straw.” ― Fyodor Dostoyevsky

 While gazing into the eyes of an icon, I started to believe – in God.

-Even though I was going back and forth from an Orthodox parish and the TLM offered by the Fraternity of St. Peter (FSSP) and the Society of St. Pius X (SSPX), I was inextricably attracted back towards Catholicism – even though I nearly swore to never step inside a Catholic Church again.
+Even though I was going back and forth from an Orthodox parish and the TLM offered by the Fraternity of St. Peter (FSSP) and the Society of St. Pius X (SSPX), I was inextricably attracted back towards Catholicism – despite the fact that I swore to never step inside a Catholic Church again.
 What made me rethink my possible future was a simple act of kindness by a small group of priests – in this case, the traditional Catholic priests who offered the TLM.

 “I can nourish myself on nothing but truth.” – St. Therese of Lisieux